calpoly-iandunn/csc473/project/part1.md

 Also note pigment, finish and transforms order can vary within a given object.
 Try to write a flexible parser.*

----

 ## Ray Object Intersections

 After parsing the scene file and creating the necessary data structures, your program should begin casting rays.
 The camera object should, with knowledge of the output image size and a given pixel, be able to cast the necessary rays and return the appropriate rgb color value for the pixel.
 In the assignment you will only cast one ray per pixel (this will change in later assignments however).
-The rays should be represented by an object.
+The rays should be represented by a class or struct.

 To cast a ray, simply traverse the scene object list (also represented by C++ objects) testing for intersection with each object.
 Each derived geometry object should have its own intersection routine that takes a ray, performs an intersection test and returns the closest intersection (if one exists).
 The closest intersection will be shaded using the model described in the next section.
 However, in the first pass of the algorithm you may wish to color every intersection a constant color to test for correct intersection.

 ### Notes for the camera for this assignment

 For this assignment, you may work under the assumption that the camera is positioned down the positive Z axis, looking down the negative Z axis (we will next implement a complete virtual camera).
 Note this is how the camera values are specified in the sample povray file.
 To compute the value of the rays, note that the limits of the near plane (i.e. the left, right, top and bottom) are defined by the camera up and left vectors.
-Assuming the ‘eye’ represents the center of projection of the camera, and the near plane is one unit in front of the camera, divide the world space defined by these extents by the number of pixels specified as input to the program (see ‘program execution below’) to generate sample points ‘per’ pixel in world space.
+Assuming the ‘eye’ represents the center of projection of the camera, and the near plane is one unit in front of the camera, divide the world space defined by these extents by the number of pixels specified as input to the program (see **program Execution** below) to generate sample points ‘per’ pixel in world space.
 Use this point to compute a vector for the ray’s direction.

----

-## Program execution:
+## Program Execution

 Your program should have the following syntax: